eersaa/ipfs-kubo/README.md

 In this project we have set up private p2p network taking advantage of [InterPlanetary File System IPFS][1].

-Assumption is that the nodes are able to find themselves over the internet using the bootstrap server.
+Client nodes in the network are able to find themselves over the internet using the bootstrap server.
 After clients have found other clients, bootstrap server it is not necessary anymore and clients can communicate directly with each other.

 Project represents a system where there are nodes that want to occasionally share some files with each other, but keep network restricted only the nodes that have the key for the network.

 We experimented with multiple network setups with Docker networking.
-However, we did not get the bootstrapping work in network where the client nodes were isolated.
-Or Clients were able to connect to bootstrap server, but not to other clients.
+However, we did not get the bootstrapping to work in a network where the client nodes were isolated.
+In this project the client nodes are running on the same local network, in which the bootstrap nodes are not needed to discover peers.
+We decided to include the bootstrap nodes in this setup anyway to demonstrate the structure of the network in an actual use-case.

 # How to run the system

-1. Run `cleanup.sh`
+1. Run `run.sh`
-2. Run `docker-compose.yaml`
-(3. If using VM [Port forwarding][])
-1. Access the IPFS web UI in address `localhost:5001/webui`
+2. Access the IPFS web UI in address `localhost:5001/webui`

 [Port forwarding]:#port-forwarding